kagisearch/pyllms/README.md

 ## Benchmarks

-Models are appearing like mushrooms after rain and we are interested in:
+Models are appearing like mushrooms after rain and everyone is interested in three things:

 1) Quality
 2) Speed
 3) Cost

-We included an automated benchmark system.
-The quality is evaluated using a powerful model (for example gpt-4) on a range of predefined questions, or you can supply your own.
+PyLLMs icludes an automated benchmark system.
+The quality of models is evaluated using a powerful model (for example gpt-4) on a range of predefined questions, or you can supply your own.

 ```
 models=llms.init(model=['gpt-3.5-turbo', 'claude-instant-v1', 'j2-jumbo-instruct'])
-gpt4=llms.init('gpt-4') # optional, evaluator can be ommited and in this case only speed and cost is evaluated
+gpt4=llms.init('gpt-4') # optional, evaluator can be ommited and in that case only speed and cost will be evaluated
 models.benchmark(evaluator=gpt4)
 ```